Mbed-TLS/TF-PSA-Crypto/README.md

    or key wrapping.
 1. Data format support: Options to enable support for various data formats, such as ASN.1 or PEM.
-1. PSA core: Options to configure the core of the TF-PSA-Crypto PSA cryptography API implementation (see psa-driver-interface.md) which provides key management, random number generation, and driver dispatch.
+1. PSA core: Options to configure components other than cryptographic mechanisms, such as key management and random number generation.
-1. Built-in drivers: Options to configure the built-in implementation of the PSA driver interface (see psa-driver-interface.md), mainly non-functional configuration related to performance/size trade-offs.
+1. Built-in drivers: Options to configure non-functional aspects of built-in cryptographic mechanisms such as performance/size trade-offs.

 The file `include/psa/crypto_config.h` can be edited manually, or in a more programmatic way using the Python script `scripts/config.py` (use `--help` for